wistia/wistia-open-docs/_posts/customizing-your-video.md

 the head of your page), because they *may* be stripped out during the customization process.

+{{ "Since HTML Calls to Action allow for advanced customizations (which could lead viewers away from our stats servers), they won't collect any Action stats." | note }}

 ### Turnstile

 Turnstile is an easy email gate for your video content.
 It's great for lead